vectordotdev/vector/rfcs/2021-04-07-6330-emitting-multiple-log-events-from-remap-transform.md

 1. Extend `remap` so that if `.` is an array at the end, it will emit one event for each element in that array
 2. Add an `unnest` VRL function that will transform an object into an array of objects using a specified field on the input object
-3. Add an `unnest` transform that can be used for simple cases (could just "expand" into a `remap` transform)

 Example input: